 Why Trust Byrdie?

 Byrdie contributor Melanie Rud has over a decade of experience in the beauty industry, writing for some of the biggest magazines and websites out there.
-While these days she’s more of an air-dry kinda girl, you better believe she uses a heat protectant anytime she does so (with both fine and lightened hair, the last thing she wants is more damage).
+While she doesn’t blow-dry her hair often, she always, always, always uses a heat protectant anytime she does so (with both fine and lightened hair, the last thing she wants is more damage).
 You can always find the Living Proof Restore spray in her bathroom cabinet.